samueleffiongjacob/FRONT-END-HTML-SASS-BOOTRAP-TAILWIND/pure javascript/Readme.md

 }
 console.log(getPersonInfo(person))
 /*
-Asabeneh Yetayeh lives in Finland.
+Effiong samuel lives in Nigeria.
 He is  250 years old.
 He is an Instructor and Developer.
 He teaches HTML, CSS, JavaScript, React, Redux, Node, MongoDB, Python and D3.js.
 He speaks Amharic, English and a little bit of Suomi(Finnish)
 */
 ```